GuglielmoZocca/TrustLocalizationProject/README.md

 1. Clone the project.
 2. Install all [prerequisite](https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html).
 3. Download the necessary images in docker:
-   1. curl -sSLO https://raw.githubusercontent.com/hyperledger/fabric/main/scripts/install-fabric.sh && chmod +x install-fabric.sh.
+   1. `curl -sSLO https://raw.githubusercontent.com/hyperledger/fabric/main/scripts/install-fabric.sh && chmod +x install-fabric.sh`
-   2. ./install-fabric.sh d.
+   2. `./install-fabric.sh d`
 4. Go to the network directory: cd Path/to/Network  .
-5. Build a Hyperledger Fabric blockchain and deploy the smart contract PositionContract: ./initialize_for_test.sh.
+5. Build a Hyperledger Fabric blockchain and deploy the smart contract PositionContract: `./initialize_for_test.sh`
 6. For test Gateway and User application.
-   1. cd ../Application_code.
+   1. `cd ../Application_code`
-   2. go test main.go Position_test.go -v.
+   2. `go test main.go Position_test.go -v`
 7. For test Admin application:
-   1. cd ../Conf_code
+   1. `cd ../Conf_code`
-   2. go test main.go Conf_test.go -v
+   2. `go test main.go Conf_test.go -v`
 8. For test the performance of chaincode:
-   1. cd ../caliper-workspace
+   1. `cd ../caliper-workspace`
    2. Install the prequisite: Node-version v12.22.10 and NPM version 6.14.16
    3. Install caliper:
-      1. npm init
+      1. `npm init`
-      2. npm install --only=prod @hyperledger/caliper-cli@0.5.0
+      2. `npm install --only=prod @hyperledger/caliper-cli@0.5.0`
-      3. npx caliper bind --caliper-bind-sut fabric:2.2
+      3. `npx caliper bind --caliper-bind-sut fabric:2.2`
-   4. For test the reading of a device: npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/myDeviceBenchmark.yaml —caliper-flow-only-test
+   4. For test the reading of a device: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/myDeviceBenchmark.yaml —caliper-flow-only-test`
-   5. For test the reading of a target: npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/ReadTargetBenchmark.yaml—caliper-flow-only-test
+   5. For test the reading of a target: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/ReadTargetBenchmark.yaml—caliper-flow-only-test`
-   6. For test a cycle of position target calculation: npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/totTest.yaml —caliper-flow-only-test
+   6. For test a cycle of position target calculation: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/totTest.yaml —caliper-flow-only-test`
-   7. For test an update of a device by the admin: npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/UpdateDTest.yaml —caliper-flow-only-test
+   7. For test an update of a device by the admin: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/UpdateDTest.yaml —caliper-flow-only-test`
 9. For do some experiments with testbed, that is a device ranging with a target:
    1. Register to CLOVES testbed and install Cooja.
-   2. cd ../uwb-rng-radio-solution
+   2. `cd ../uwb-rng-radio-solution`
    3. Go to website of CLOVES and select map of devices you want to utilize, and download the file with devices information of that map.
    4. Substitute in rng-init.c “linkaddr_t init” with wanted device address (as you can see as example in the file) and “linkaddr_t resp_list[NUM_DEST]” with wanted target address (as you can see as example in the file).
-   5. Compile the code for the ranging: make TARGET=evb1000
+   5. Compile the code for the ranging: `make TARGET=evb1000`
    6. Enter to the website of CLOVES.
    7. Go to Create a Job
    8. In Timeslot info select an island (the map of devices), as start time indicate ASAP and as duration indicate how much time do you want during the experiment.